emefff/Piping-in-Salome-Meca-Code_Aster/README.md

 Pipes may be simulated in Code_Aster with using special pipe elements, or just plain 3D geometries, like we did here.
 Everything is done in Salome-Meca and Code Aster.

-First create a path for the pipe (line element, arcs, wahtaever you need are then summarized in a 'wire').
+First create a path for the pipe (line element, arcs, whatever you need are then summarized in a 'wire').
 If you want to use pipe elements, then you are basically done here.
 If you want to design a piping in 3D, then extrude a ring with appropriate dimensions along this path.

 This gets you a 3D geometry of you pipe.
 Then define appropriate groups, maybe fixations and the inner suface for the pressure.